TomRich01/RPG-Editor-Extension/README.md

 ### Community Help
 Interested in using the plugin or wanting to help improve it?
 Go ahead!
 I'm happy for the help :)

+The trello link for new features/bugs/etc., can be found here: https://trello.com/b/AOWroebf/rpg-editor-extension-unity